nikbearbrown/Botspeak/README.md

 - **Confidence Calibration**: Appropriately gauging reliability of different response types
 - **Statistical Intuition**: Recognizing when variations in outputs are meaningful or random

-Stochastic Reasoning acknowledges the fundamentally probabilistic nature of AI systems, helping users interpret varying outputs appropriately.
+Stochastic Reasoning acknowledges the fundamentally probabilistic nature of AI systems, helping users interpret varying outputs through the lens of Hume's problem of induction—the philosophical challenge of justifying predictive reasoning.

 ### 7. Learning by Doing